Sertraline: Generic availability

 The US patent for Zoloft expired in 2006, and sertraline is available in generic form and is marketed under many brand names worldwide.

-In May 2020, the FDA placed Zoloft on the list of drugs currently facing a shortage.

-Other uses
+Brand names

+In the US, Zoloft is marketed by Viatris after Upjohn was spun off from Pfizer.

+Interest during COVID-19 pandemic

+Sertraline has been the most sought-after antidepressant worldwide before, during, and after the COVID-19 pandemic, according to Google Trends data.
+The pandemic has led to an increase in searches for antidepressants, with sertraline, fluoxetine, duloxetine, and venlafaxine showing the highest search volumes, whereas searches of citalopram decreased during the pandemic.

+Research

 Sertraline may be useful to treat murine Zaire ebolavirus (murine EBOV).
 The World Health Organization (WHO) considers this a promising area of research.

 Lass-Flörl et al., 2003 finds it significantly inhibits phospholipase B in the fungal genus Candida, reducing virulence.

 Sertraline is also a very effective leishmanicide.
 Specifically, Palit & Ali 2008 find that sertraline kills almost all promastigotes of Leishmania donovani.

 Sertraline is strongly antibacterial against some species.
 It is also known to act as a photosensitizer of bacterial surfaces.
 In combination with antibacterials its photosensitization effect reverses antibacterial resistance.
 As such sertraline shows promise for food preservation.

 Lass-Flörl et al., 2003 finds this compound acts as a fungicide against Candida parapsilosis.
 Its anti-Cp effect is indeed due to its serotonergic activity and not its other effects.

 Sertraline is a promising trypanocide.
 It acts at several different life stages and against several strains.
 Sertraline's trypanocidal mechanism of action is by way of interference with bioenergetics.

+When mothers take sertraline during pregnancy, there is research evidence that the newborn may experience sertraline withdrawal symptoms.